 Gluten-free diets are the latest craze for those looking to lose weight, but what’s the truth?
-Is gluten responsible for my love handles?
-The answer is no, but let’s clear the air of any confusion.
+Is gluten responsible for your love handles?
+The answer is no, but let’s dig deeper as to why with registered dietitian Mia DiGeronimo.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-However, eating gluten-free often may cause you to eat more whole, unprocessed foods such as fruits, vegetables, legumes and lean meats.
+Eating gluten-free often may cause you to eat more whole foods such as fruits, vegetables, legumes, and lean meats.
 These diet changes are often healthier and lower in calories.

 Gluten-free does not necessarily mean healthy because all gluten-free foods are not equally nutritious.

 “An apple and a gluten-free sugar cookie are both gluten-free, but their nutrients vary drastically,” DiGeronimo says.

 Grocery and health food stores are full of gluten-free cakes, cookies and sweet treats.
 These foods often are high in sugar and fat, making them dense with calories.
 Be sure to read those food labels!

 Absolutely!
 Some people choose to follow a gluten-free diet merely because it provides structure to eating healthier and adopting a healthy lifestyle.

 DiGeronimo says, “It’s safe, but not necessary.
 Gluten free foods tend to lack certain vitamins/minerals and fiber.”

 Just remember to consume a varied diet rich in fruits, vegetables, and legumes to avoid vitamin/mineral deficiencies and promote a healthy weight and lifestyle.